 Without doubt for those who want the most comprehensive and varied walking experience on Dartmoor you have to be walking The Dartmoor Way – Other walking routes may touch on it, some such as The Two Moors Way are bold enough to make a single crossing of it but only the Dartmoor Way covers the National Parks rich variety in full and in depth, from its tranquil river valleys and idyllic villages through to the dramatic twisted Tors, tumbling waterfalls and lonely moorland farmsteads.

-For the walker, The Dartmoor Way uses an endlessly changing mix of ancient sunken lanes and drove ways, leafy forest trails, disused railway lines, open moorland and even the ancient “Corpse” Trails to take you on this 90 mile circular adventure
+For the walker, The Dartmoor Way uses an endlessly changing mix of ancient sunken lanes and drove ways, leafy forest trails, disused railway lines, open moorland and even the ancient “Corpse” Trails to take you on this 108 mile adventure

 For those who still love their legends and relish walking headlong into the deep dark history of their surroundings, The Dartmoor Way delivers you enchanting castles, medieval Abbeys, stone slab clapper bridges and ancient moorland crosses.